- What is the history of the school and where is it located?

 The school year depends on your enrollment date.
-You may enroll at any time and begin your studies at once.
+You may enroll at any time and begin your studies almost at once.

 How are the courses structured and how are assignments given out?
 For instance, how will I know when to read which chapters and listen to lectures?
 Do I complete assignments at my own pace or are they assigned by a professor throughout the course?

-You will access study guidebooks and lectures from the school's online course management website.
-The guidebooks contain a goals checklist, a list of all of the terms and definitions used for each course, a list of cases to read in the casebooks with an indication of ones for which you will need to provide written briefs, quiz and midterm questions (open book), and a list of needed casebooks, supplemental recordings and outlines.
+You will access study guidebooks and lectures from the school's online Learning Management System (LMS).
+The guidebooks contain a goals checklist, a list of all of the terms and definitions used for each course, a list of cases to read in the casebooks with an indication of those for which you will need to provide written briefs, quiz and midterm questions (open book), and a list of needed casebooks, supplemental recordings and outlines.
 The timeline for the completion of your readings, your written case briefs, your open book quizzes and midterms, and the final exams is planned and coordinated by you.
 The final exams, unlike the quizzes and midterm exams, are not open book and must be proctored.
 You need to request that the final exams be sent to your proctor when you are ready.
 The midterm answers must have already been completed before the final exams will be sent to your proctor.

 Which casebooks are used by the students?

-Does the school provide a review for the California First-Year Law Students' Examination (the "Baby Bar")?
+Do I have to take and pass the California First-Year Law Students' Examination (the "Baby Bar")?

 Composition and Literature (Humanities Examination Only)

 These scores will satisfy the college prerequisites for enrollment in the school and the requirements for California Bar law student registration.
 Call (800) 257-9558 or go to the website at https://clep.collegeboard.org/clep-exams schedule the examinations.
 You should also purchase a book to help prepare yourself for the CLEP exams.
 There are a few available.
 Most large bookstores carry these books.
 They are usually stocked in the "Reference" section of each store.